We’ve never had a better chance …

 - Reducing the amount of paper used by printing on both sides of all documents

-Why did we choose this solution?
+Why did we choose these mitigation solutions and partners?

 Most of all, it was important that our efforts go far beyond carbon reduction.